Variational inference for large Bayesian vector autoregressions: Variational predictive density

 Recall that the variational predictive posterior can be computed as:

 which requires only a simulation step according to the first methodology presented in the main paper.
-If we wish to make the estimation simpler, we can integrate out the precision parameter $\mathbf{\Omega}$ in the following way:
+If we wish to make the estimation simpler, we can integrate out the precision parameter $\mathbf{\Omega}_t$ (as discussed in Section \ref{app:prec_mat}) in the following way:

 where